 Spar Steel is a leading and trusted scaffolding company across Dubai, UAE, and Middle East countries and is known for manufacturing with the latest advanced technology and a wide range of high-quality steel pipes and tubes.

 such as MS ERW Pipes/Black Pipes /PG/GI Pipes/GIS Tubes/Galvanised Pipes/Galvanised Tubes/Scaffolding Pipe/Scaffolding Tubes/ARAMCO Seamless Pipes & Tubes, etc. based on international parameters.
 In this article, we will discuss know the difference between steel pipes and tubes.

-We often use the words pipe and tube for one another, and think that both are the same.
-But we should know what are differences between pipe and tube.
+We often use the words pipe and tube for one another and think that both are the same.
+But we should know are differences between pipe and tube.

-Steel Pipes is a round hollow cross section used to distribute fluids, gases, pellets, powders, such as oil & gas, propane, steam, acids, and water.
-Pipe is designated by a nominal pipe size (NPS) that represents a rough indication of the pipe conveyance capacity.
+Steel Pipes are round hollow cross-sections used to distribute fluids, gases, pellets, and powders, such as oil & gas, propane, steam, acids, and water.
+The pipe is designated by a nominal pipe size (NPS) that represents a rough indication of the pipe conveyance capacity.